Kiss This (album)

 Kiss This is a "best of" compilation by the Sex Pistols released in 1992.
 It features all tracks from Never Mind the Bollocks, Here's the Sex Pistols and highlights from the soundtrack album The Great Rock 'n' Roll Swindle, interspersed with singles and B-sides.

-Originally it was issued with a bonus CD featuring 21 July 1977 show at Trondheim and a foldout colour poster.
+Originally Kiss This was issued with a bonus CD featuring the 21 July 1977 show at Trondheim and a foldout colour poster.

+The standard edition of Kiss This comprises 20 tracks.
+The Australian edition of the album is only 17 tracks long, with the songs "I Wanna Be Me", "Don't Give Me No Lip, Child", and "Bodies" excluded from the track listing.